Pseudo-polynomial time

-In computational complexity theory, a numeric algorithm runs in pseudo-polynomial time if its running time is a polynomial in the numeric value of the input (the largest integer present in the input)—but not necessarily in the length of the input (the number of bits required to represent it), which is the case for polynomial time algorithms.
+In computational complexity theory, a numeric algorithm runs in pseudo-polynomial time if its running time is bounded from above by a polynomial function of the two variables: the numeric value of the input (the largest integer present in the input) and the length of the input (the number of bits required to represent it).

-In general, the numeric value of the input is exponential in the input length, which is why a pseudo-polynomial time algorithm does not necessarily run in polynomial time with respect to the input length.
+In general, using a positional number system, the numeric value of the input is exponential in the input length, which is why a pseudo-polynomial time algorithm does not necessarily run in polynomial time with respect to the input length.

+The distinction between the value of a number and its length is due to positional encoding; if numeric inputs are instead encoded in unary then the length and value are the same.

 An NP-complete problem with known pseudo-polynomial time algorithms is called weakly NP-complete.

 An NP-complete problem is called strongly NP-complete if it is proven that it cannot be solved by a pseudo-polynomial time algorithm unless P = NP.
 The strong/weak kinds of NP-hardness are defined analogously.

 Examples

 Primality testing

 Consider solving the problem of testing whether a number n is prime by naively checking whether a number in $\{ 2, 3, \dots, \sqrt{n} \}$ divides $n$ evenly.
 This approach can take up to $\sqrt{n} - 1$ divisions, which is sub-linear in the value of n but exponential in the length of n (which is about $\log(n)$).
 For example, a number n slightly less than 10,000,000,000 would require up to approximately 100,000 divisions, even though the length of n is only 11 digits.
 Moreover one can easily write down an input (say, a 300-digit number) for which this algorithm is impractical.
 Since computational complexity measures difficulty with respect to the length of the (encoded) input, this naive algorithm is actually exponential.
 It is, however, pseudo-polynomial time.

 Contrast this algorithm with a true polynomial numeric algorithm—say, the straightforward algorithm for addition: Adding two 9-digit numbers takes around 9 simple steps, and in general the algorithm is truly linear in the length of the input.
 Compared with the actual numbers being added (in the billions), the algorithm could be called "pseudo-logarithmic time", though such a term is not standard.
 Thus, adding 300-digit numbers is not impractical.
 Similarly, long division is quadratic: an m-digit number can be divided by a n-digit number in $O(mn)$ steps (see Big O notation.)

 In the case of primality, it turns out there is a different algorithm for testing whether n is prime (discovered in 2002) that runs in time $O((\log {n})^6)$.